SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_conf_examples.md

 ### Additional Buffer/Flush/Retry Config parameters for Sumologic Output Plugin

-The following confgig parameters are set by default and their values can be set by changing the respective cofig in `values.yaml`.
+The following config parameters are set by default and their values can be set by changing the respective config in `values.yaml`.

 ```bash
 compress gzip